dart-lang/site-www/src/_guides/environment-declarations.md

 Dart compilers can take advantage of this to eliminate code no longer reachable due to the values specified, through "tree shaking".

-Some potential use cases for defining environment declarations are:
+You might define and use environment declarations to:

-* Adding functionality during debugging, such as enabling logging.
+* Add functionality during debugging, such as enabling logging.
-* Creating separate flavors of your application.
+* Create separate flavors of your application.
-* Configuring application behavior, such as the port of an HTTP server.
+* Configure application behavior, such as the port of an HTTP server.
-* Enabling an experimental mode of your application for testing.
+* Enable an experimental mode of your application for testing.
-* Switching between testing and production backends.
+* Switch between testing and production backends.

 To specify an environment declaration to an application with the [`dart run`][] or [`dart compile`][] subcommands,